How to Extend Tire Life: Maximize Your Tires’ Mileage.

 Correct tire pressure is directly linked to fuel efficiency.

-Underinflated tires can increase rolling resistance, making your vehicle work harder and, consequently, reducing fuel efficiency.
+Underinflated tires can increase rolling resistance, making your car work harder, and consuming more gas.
 By keeping tires properly inflated, you can contribute to better gas mileage.

-Can tire size also affect fuel efficiency?
-Find out in this article.
+👉 Can tire size also affect fuel efficiency?

 – Handling and Safety: